The Untouchables (film): Historical accuracy

 While the film is based on historic events, most of the film is fictionalized or inaccurate.
 The raid at the Canada–United States border never happened, and neither did the courthouse or railway station shootouts.
-Ness did not kill Nitti, who died in 1943, 12 years after the Capone trial, by suicide (the day before Nitti himself was scheduled to be in court).
-In reality, Ness's unit had very little to do with Capone's final tax evasion conviction, which was orchestrated by U.S. Attorney George E. Q. Johnson and IRS Agent Frank J. Wilson (who inspired the character of Oscar Wallace, but was never part of the Untouchables).
+Ness did not kill Frank Nitti, who died in 1943, 12 years after the Capone trial, by suicide the day before Nitti himself was scheduled to be in court.
+In reality, Ness' unit had very little to do with Capone's final tax evasion conviction, which was orchestrated by U.S. Attorney George E. Q. Johnson and IRS Agent Frank J. Wilson, who inspired the character of Oscar Wallace (Charles Martin Smith) but was never part of the Untouchables.

-The scene where Al Capone beats a lieutenant to death with a baseball bat is based on an urban legend, albeit one that historians doubt actually happened: after discovering that John Scalise, Albert Anselmi, and Joseph Guinta were planning to betray him, Capone reportedly invited the trio to a dinner party and beat them to death.
+The scene where Capone beats a lieutenant (John Bracci) to death with a baseball bat is based on an urban legend, albeit one that historians doubt actually happened: after discovering that John Scalise, Albert Anselmi and Joseph Guinta were planning to betray him, Capone reportedly invited the trio to a dinner party and beat them to death.

-In the film, Ness's wife is called Catherine and they have a young daughter.
+In the film, Ness' wife is called Catherine (Patricia Clarkson) and they have a young daughter (Kaitlin Montgomery).
 In real life, Ness's wife at the time was named Edna and the couple had no children, though Ness would later adopt a son, Robert.

 Reception

-The Untouchables opened on June 3, 1987, in 1,012 theatres where it grossed $10,023,094 on its opening weekend and ranked the sixth-highest opening weekend of 1987.
-It went on to make $76.2 million in North America.
+The Untouchables opened on June 3, 1987, in 1,012 theatres in the United States and Canada where it grossed $10,023,094 on its opening weekend and ranked the sixth-highest opening weekend of 1987.
+It went on to gross $76.2 million in the United States and Canada.
 According to producer Art Linson, the polls conducted for the film showed that approximately 50% of the audience were women.
 "Ordinarily, a violent film attracts predominantly men, but this is also touching, about redemption and relationships and because of that the audience tends to forgive the excesses when it comes to violence".
+Internationally, the film grossed $110.5 million, for a worldwide total of $186.7 million.